Testing the theory of gravity with DESI: estimators, predictions and simulation requirements

 The absolute effects of these two models are $\sim10\%$ for the skewness, up to $40\%$ for the kurtosis and even $\gtrsim50\%$ for $S_5$.
-The remaining two MG modesl (F5 and N5) exhibits considerably weaker deviations from GR, with N5 being mostly consistent with the latter.
+The remaining two MG models (F5 and N5) exhibits considerably weaker deviations from GR, with N5 being mostly consistent with the latter.

 The facts that F4 and N1 deviate most strongly from GR while N5 is close to it are as expected given that the screening effect is weaker in the former but stronger in the latter.
 The behavior of F6 and F5, on the other hand, is opposite to expectation, since the fifth force is more efficiently suppressed in F6.
 However, we note that, due to the additional complication of HOD modelling, the properties of the galaxy field may not follow exactly those of the matter field, making a physical interpretation more difficult: for example, Fig.~\ref{fig:HOD} shows that the galaxies may be hosted by different halo populations in these two models.
 Also note that the exceptional behavior of F5 here is consistent with the findings of the real-space galaxy bispectra in the previous subsection.